fazeelzama20/react-native-video-recorder/README.md

 This is a video recorder component using the Camera 2 API.
 It currently does not support the older API so only devices with Android Lollipop or higher are supported.

+To install this library use command

+`npm i --save react-native-video-recorder`

+`react-native link`
 ```
 import VideoRecorder from 'react-native-video-recorder';